Skip to content

 Typical beginner setups:

-• 40–55 gallons for smaller species
+• 40–55 gallons for smaller species or more bounded beginner routes

-Larger aquariums provide:
+Larger aquariums usually provide:

 • more stable water conditions

-• more territory for fish
+• more usable territory

-• fewer aggression problems
+• fewer aggression problems when species fit the space

 Learn more: